 Open Call: an open commissioning project that nurtures artists from diverse backgrounds to develop their compositional practice, developing early stage pieces to a work-in-progress stage, and testing new ways to connect their work to audiences.

-Partnership with Royal Academy of Music: our ongoing partnership with the Royal Academy of Music (RAM), gives their Fellow musicians a chance to stretch their performance practice, designing an engaging performance for KS2 audiences around a social theme which adapts and presents high-quality classical and contemporary music using narrative and interaction.
+Royal Academy of Music Fellows: our ongoing partnership with the Royal Academy of Music (RAM), gives their Open Academy Fellow musicians a chance to stretch their performance practice, designing an engaging performance for KS2 audiences around a social theme which adapts and presents high-quality classical and contemporary music using narrative and interaction.

-Trainee Music Leaders scheme: a year-long training programme for emerging music leaders to develop their skills as creative music leaders in learning and community settings.
-This year we are supporting 7 Trainee Music Leaders together with 6 national partners, Welsh National Opera, LSO Discovery, Opera North, Orchestras Live, Multi Story Orchestra and Southbank Sinfonia.
-We also offer an additional 23 places to early career music leaders to take part in 3 days of Skills Lab training which forms part of the scheme.
+Trainee Music Leaders scheme: a year-long training programme for emerging music leaders to develop their skills as creative music leaders in learning and community settings through practical experience, mentoring and training.
+This year we are supporting 7 Trainee Music Leaders together with 6 national partners, Welsh National Opera, LSO Discovery, Opera North, Orchestras Live, Multi-Story Orchestra and Southbank Sinfonia.

 Here’s what some of our past trainees have said about their experiences: